YohanAbeysinghe/Restormer---implementation/README.md

 ![Network Architecture](figs/image.png)

-The training was done using Tesla A100 in Google Colab.
+The training was done only for the Deraining task using Tesla A100 in Google Colab.
+Due to the high requirement of GPU memory, the `batch_size` and `patch_size` was reduced.